elunna/hackem/hackem_changelog.md

     - Confers cold res, teleport control, and warning
     - Also confers faster energy regeneration (like Encanto!)
     - Grants a passive 2d7 fire attack
-    (Maybe we could #invoke to increase this to 4d10 or something)

 - [x] The Storm Whistle (Ice Mage)
     - No longer grants fire resistance, instead it grants shock resistance.
     - Can now #invoke for 1 of 10 random "storm" related pets:
-        Water Elemental, Air Elemental,
-        ice vortex, energy vortex,
-        baby white dragon, baby blue dragon,
-        frost giant, storm giant,
-        freezing sphere, shocking sphere.
 - [x] Great Dagger of Glaurgnaa (Necromancer)
-    Only confers MR when wielded.
+    - Only confers MR when wielded.
 - [x] Crown of Saint Edward (Yeoman)
-    Only confers MR when worn.
+    - Only confers MR when worn.
 - [x] Stake of Van Helsing (Undead Slayer)
-    Only confers MR when wielded.
+    - Only confers MR when wielded.
     - Now warns of vampires.
-- [x] Iron Spoon of Liberation (dnh)
+- [x] Iron Spoon of Liberation (Convict)
+    - Adapted from dNetHack
     - Replaces the Iron Ball of Liberation
     - Carrying the spoon confers free action

-- [x] Staff of rot:
+- [x] Staff of rot (Chaotic Quest, chaotic aligned)
-    - Very strong, but with a cost..
+    - Wielded by Acererak.
+Very strong, but with a cost..
-    - Wielded by Acererak in the Chaotic Quest
     - Has a special wither attack
-    - While wielding, passive wither attack (and occasional fear)
+    - While wielding, passive wither attack (and inflicts occasional fear)
     - If you are wielding and withering, you deal double damage.
     - #invoke for withering and aggravate monster
     - Cannot be wished for.

-- [x] Xanathar's Ring of Proof (Ring of See Invisible)
+- [x] Xanathar's Ring of Proof (Neutral Quest, neutral aligned)
+    - Base item: Ring of See Invisible
-    - Guarded by Xanathar in the Neutral Quest
+    - Guarded by Xanathar
-    - Neutral
     - Grants see invisible, warning while carried.
     - Grants magic resistance while worn.
     - Invoke for invisibility
     - Cannot be wished for.

-- [x] The Key Of Access
+- [x] The Key Of Access (Lawful Quest, Lawful aligned)
-    - Guarded by Nebuchadnezzar in the Lawful quest.
+    - Guarded by Nebuchadnezzar.
-    - Lawful
     - Invoke for branchport
     - Cannot be wished for.

 ### Changes to existing artifacts:

-- [x] Vorpal Blade
-    - Raised beheading chance to 10%.
-- [x] The Tsurugi of Muramasa
-    - Raised bisection chance to 15%
-    - now confers half physical damage when wielded.

-- [x] Excalibur:
-    - Only lawful Knights can dip for Excalibur,
-    - and there's a danger that the sword will rust away completely when you do (if not fixed).
-- [x] Mjollnir
-    - base type is now heavy war hammer
-- [x] Ogresmasher
-    - base type is now heavy war hammer
-- [x] The Sceptre of Might:
-    - base type changed from a mace to a rod, deals slightly more damage per hit.
 - [x] Demonbane
     - switched from a long sword to a silver heavy mace,
     - first sacrifice artifact gift for Priests.
     - Can be invoked for Flying.
-- [x] Sunsword
-    - made of gemstone (crystal)
-- [x] Fire Brand and Frost Brand are now short swords, and are each made of steel.
 - [x] Dragonbane
     - switched to a pair of dragonhide gloves
     - Now provides reflection, acid resistance, and warns against dragons.
+- [x] Excalibur:
+    - Only lawful Knights can dip for Excalibur,
+    - and there's a danger that the sword will rust away completely when you do (if not fixed).
+- [x] Eyes of the Overworld
+    - now protect the wearer against many forms of gaze attacks,
+    - greatly reducing the need for the player to have to remove them to blind themselves with a blindfold or towel.
+    - Take note, Medusa's petrifying gaze attack is too powerful and will overcome the EotO's protection.
+- [x] Fire Brand and Frost Brand are now steel short swords.
+- [x] Grimtooth
+    - now has a sickness-inducing attack
+    - has a 1 in 6 chance of making its target terminally ill.
 - [x] Magicbane
     - no longer an athame, switched to a quarterstaff.
     - None of its special abilities or functions have otherwise been changed.
     - Putting Magicbane into a bag of holding can explode the bag (and even destroy itself).
-- [x] The Magic Mirror of Merlin
+- [x] Magic Mirror of Merlin
     - has had magic resistance removed.
     - In its place is reflection and half spell damage when carried.
-- [x] The Mitre of Holiness
+- [x] Mitre of Holiness
     - allows #pray and #turn to function in Gehennom when worn.
+- [x] Mjollnir
+    - base type is now heavy war hammer
-- [x] Grimtooth
+- [x] Ogresmasher
-    - now has a sickness-inducing attack
-    - has a 1 in 6 chance of making its target terminally ill.
+    - base type is now heavy war hammer
-- [x] The Eyes of the Overworld
+- [x] Sceptre of Might:
-    - now protect the wearer against many forms of gaze attacks,
-    - greatly reducing the need for the player to have to remove them to blind themselves with a blindfold or towel.
-    - Take note, Medusa's petrifying gaze attack is too powerful and will overcome the EotO's protection.
+    - base type changed from a mace to a rod, deals slightly more damage per hit.
 - [x] Sting/Orcrist changed to Lawful (same alignment as elves)
-- [x] The Staff of Aesculapius: also cure afraid and larval infection.
+- [x] Staff of Aesculapius: also cure afraid and larval infection.
+- [x] Sunsword
+    - made of gemstone (crystal)
+- [x] Tsurugi of Muramasa
+    - Raised bisection chance to 15%
+    - now confers half physical damage when wielded.
+- [x] Vorpal Blade
+    - Raised beheading chance to 10%.

 - Various artifacts that have a nemesis monster warn against those monsters.
 - Almost all of the stock weapon artifacts have had their to-hit and damage modifiers adjusted in the players favor.
-- [x] Certain artifacts can either deliver extra damage to their nemesis monsters, or have a small percentage chance of delivering a fatal blow – this applies to the player as well!
+- Certain artifacts can either deliver extra damage to their nemesis monsters, or have a small percentage chance of delivering a fatal blow – this applies to the player as well!

 ## Dungeon Features